rwxrob/zet/20220131072401/README.md

-# Just Say No to Go Submodules
+# Just Say No to Git Submodules

 Trust me.
 They suck